Top Sergeant Mulligan (1941 film)

 Top Sergeant Mulligan is a 1941 American comedy film directed by Jean Yarbrough and written by Edmond Kelso.
 The film stars Nat Pendleton, Carol Hughes, Sterling Holloway, Marjorie Reynolds, Tom Neal, Frank Faylen and Charlie Hall.
 The film was released on October 17, 1941, by Monogram Pictures.

 Plot

 Pat and Budd are sick of being harassed and running away from bill collector Herman Mulligan, so they decide to enlist in the army.
-All seems good until they arrive at the bootcamp and discover that their platoon's Top Sergeant is Herman Mulligan.
+All seems good until they arrive at the bootcamp and discover that their platoon's "Top Sergeant" is First Sergeant Herman Mulligan.
 Mulligan takes advantage of this situation and makes their life hard.